-- The covariate Var_t VMAX_10M was not included in an earlier version of the Legendre model.
-Figure 2 (a) shows the residuals using the Legendre model without Var_t VMAX_10M against the observed gusts.
-The highest gusts above 20 ms^{-1} are well captured since the residuals are generally small with values between -1 and 4.
-However, the QQ-plot in Fig. 2 (b) indicates the three outliers that are not well captured by the model.
-The outliers correspond to gusts of about 15 to 20 ms^{-1} and are therefore of relevance.
-Two of them occur on 26 August 2011.
-Figure 3 (a) shows the model predictions on 26 August 2011.
-The - 250 predictive quantiles are calculated using a GEV with the Legendre estimates of the cGEV.
-The outliers are observed at 18 CET and 20 CET and are well exceeding the predictive 99%-quantiles, whereas COSMO-REA6 diagnoses a gust of about 20 ms^{-1} at 19 CET.The observed gusts are related to two convective storms that passed over Hamburg.
-The COSMO-REA6 analysed a convective cell over Hamburg but with an incorrect timing.
-The adjusted prediction including VAR_t VMAX_10M is shown in Fig. 3 (b).
-We now see an increase in the predicted range of the gusts such that the observed gusts are within the 99% range - of the prediction.
-The QQ-plot of the Legendre model including VAR_t VMAX_10M (Fig. 4 (a)) shows that the two outliers on 26 August 2011 are now eliminated at the cost that the Legendre model now slightly overestimates the high quantiles.
-With the inclusion of the temporal variability of the 10 m gust diagnostic, we improved the the post-processing model mainly through increasing the σ parameter when gustiness in the reanalysis strongly varies over time.
-The role of this covariate is thus to account for timing errors in the reanalysis, which might be particularly large for weather situations that favour small convective cells.
+The covariate $Var_t VMAX{10M}$ was not included in an earlier version of the Legendre model.
+Figure 2a shows the residuals using the Legendre model without Var_t VMAX_10M against the observed gusts.
+The highest gusts above 20 m s^{-1} are well captured, as the residuals are generally small with values between -1 and 4.
+However, the Q-Q plot in Fig. 2b indicates three outliers that are not well captured by the model.
+The outliers correspond to gusts of about 15 to 20 m s^{-1} and are therefore of relevance.
+Two of the outliers occur on 26 August 2011.
+Figure 3a shows the model predictions on 26 August 2011.
+The predictive quantiles are calculated using a GEV with the Legendre estimates of the cGEV.
+The outliers are observed at 18:00 and 20:00 CET respectively and well exceed the predictive 99 % quantiles, whereas COSMO-REA6 diagnoses a gust of about 20 ms^{-1} at 19:00 CET.
+The observed gusts are related to two convective storms that passed over Hamburg.
+The COSMO-REA6 analysed a convective cell over Hamburg but with incorrect timing.
+The adjusted prediction including VAR_t VMAX_10M is shown in Fig. 3b.
+We now see an increase in the predicted range of the gusts such that the observed gusts are within the 99% range of the prediction.
+The Q-Q plot of the Legendre model including VAR_t VMAX_10M (Fig. 4a) shows that the two outliers on 26 August 2011 are now eliminated; however, this occurs at the cost that the Legendre model now slightly overestimates the high quantiles.
+With the inclusion of the temporal variability of the 10 m gust diagnostic, we improved the post-processing model mainly by increasing the σ parameter when gustiness in the reanalysis strongly varies over time.
+Thus, the role of this covariate is to account for timing errors in the reanalysis, which might be particularly large for weather situations that favour small convective cells.
 This method successfully eliminates two of the three outliers.
-Figure 4 (b) shows the QQ-plot at 110 m.
-The remaining outlier is also present at a higher level, but the overestimation of the high quantiles is much weaker than in 10 m.
+Figure 4b shows the Q-Q plot at 110 m.
+The remaining outlier is also present at a higher level, but the overestimation of the high quantiles is much weaker than at 10 m.